 Notable: Most affordable Buffalo Trace Distillery whiskey, by SRP

 Just call it Benchmark.
 With a suggested retail price of $12, Buffalo Trace Distillery’s cheapest juice has earned a place in the hearts of whiskey writers, cash-strapped bourbon drinkers and anyone trying to avoid party guests drinking the good stuff.
-Its ultra-low price makes it a strong choice for a punch mixer, and the slightly watery 80 proof mean neat drinking is relatively easy (don’t bother watering it down further).
+Its ultra-low price makes it a strong choice for a punch mixer, and the slightly watery 80 proof means neat drinking is relatively easy (don’t bother watering it down further).
 Served straight, it hits you with honey and a bit of orange peel on the nose and a medium-strength slow burn on the tongue.
-Expect a lightly oaky, fairly cherry-forward follow through.
+Expect a lightly oaky, fairly cherry-forward follow-through.

 Recipe: Mashbill #1